trallnag/ansible-roles-depot/pipx/README.md

 # Ansible Role `pipx`

-Installs Pipx with the system Python & Pip and several packages with Pipx.
+Installs pipx with the system Python.
+Also installs some packages with pipx.

 - <https://github.com/pypa/pipx>
 - <https://pypa.github.io/pipx/>

-## Version Management
+## Lifecycle Management

 Pipx is kept up-to-date by this role.

-Versions and updates of the tools installed with Pipx within this role are not managed by this role.
+Versions and updates of the packages installed with Pipx within this role are not managed by this role.
 Must be done manually.
+For example with:

 ```shell
 pipx upgrade-all